algobulls/pyalgotrading/docs/strategies/reverse_rsi.md

 # Reverse RSI

-This is a trading strategy called "Reverse RSI v2" implemented in Python using the PyAlgoTrading library.
+This is a trading strategy called "Reverse RSI" implemented in Python using the PyAlgoTrading library.
 The strategy is based on the relative strength index indicator.

+Click [here](https://github.com/algobulls/pyalgostrategypool/blob/master/pyalgostrategypool/reverse_rsi_crossover.py) to check the strategy code.

 ## What is RSI
 RSI stands for Relative Strength Index, and it is a popular technical indicator used in the stock market to analyze the strength and momentum of a price trend.
 The RSI provides insights into whether a stock is overbought or oversold and can help identify potential trend reversals.